-The drawing to the right shows a residential (3-4 bedroom) AdvanTex Treatment System using a steel tank.
+The drawing to the left shows a residential (3-4 bedroom) AdvanTex Treatment System using a steel tank.
 This is not your grandpa’s steel septic tank.
 It is fabricated from thicker steel and painted inside and out with a 100% solids coating, much like that of an underground fuel storage tank.
 This provides a lifetime tank worthy of having a fiberglass filter pod placed above it to minimize the footprint of the system in the yard.
 Here’s how it works:

 The system begins treatment in a conventional manner.
 Sewage from the house enters the first compartment of the septic tank.
 The effluent in the second compartment is pumped up and into the AdvanTex Filter and is evenly distributed across a manifold at the top of the filter where it showers downward.
 The hanging textile media then filters the effluent and it drains through to the bottom of the box.
 This liquid is now called filtrate.